MicrosoftDocs/win32/desktop-src/shell/control-panel-applications.md

 ---
-Description: 'Control Panel items are DLLs or executable (.exe) files that let users configure the environment of Windows.
-They are typically accessed by clicking an icon in the Control Panel.'
+Description: Control Panel items are DLLs or executable (.exe) files that let users configure the environment of Windows.
+They are typically accessed by clicking an icon in the Control Panel.
-title: Implementing Control Panel Items
+title: Implementing Control Panel Items ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Implementing Control Panel Items